- About WIYN

 Instrument availability in 2016A

-- The upgrade of ODI to a 40 arcmin x 48 arcmin focal plane is underway and on schedule.
-Current plans call for the instrument to return to the telescope in May, with commissioning through June and early shared risk science in July.
-Barring any schedule slips or unforeseen problems, the upgraded ODI should be available for the entirety of semester 2015B.
-WIYN is in the process of procuring a Sloan u filter that will cover the upgraded field of view - delivery date is expected to be late-fall 2015.
+- The upgrade of ODI to a 40 arcmin x 48 arcmin focal plane is now complete and has been in use throughout semester 2015B.
+WIYN is in the process of procuring a Sloan u filter that will cover the upgraded field of view.
 Once we have a firm delivery date and commissioning timeline we will post an update to the ODI Status pages.
 Contact Daniel Harbeck for more information.

 - All other WIYN instruments besides pODI share the second Nasmyth port, known as the Hydra port.
 Thus, (the IFUs)+WHIRC, WHIRC+Visitor Instruments, and Hydra will be block scheduled.
 The switch between Hydra and the Instrument Adapter System (IAS) that supports the WIYN High-Resolution Infrared Camera (WHIRC), SparsePak, Hexpak, Gradpak, and visitor instruments takes two to five days to complete.
 Normally there is one change from Hydra to the IAS and another switch back to Hydra each semester.
 Check back here for further updates.